ugurkarakas/Etiya-Popular-Cars-Project-Angular/README.md

 ## 3. What’s your process for addressing browser-specific rendering problems?
 Do you find that a certain browser is more challenging to work with than others?

-Çok da zor olduğunu düşünmüyorum.
+Çok zor olduğunu düşünmüyorum.
 Bazı yazdığım tasarımsal kodlamalar diğer tarayıcılarda çalışmaya biliyor.
 O tarayıcılara özel olarak bir kaç satır kod ekleyerek sorunu çözüyorum.
 Genellikle en fazla safaride ufak tefek sorunlarla karşılaşıyorum.

 ## 4. What resources do you use to learn about the latest in front end development and design?